groundh0g/joehall.net/docs/_posts/2023-04-08-word-nerd-version-1.4-is-live.md

 ---
 layout: post
-title:  "Word Nerd v1.4.2 Released"
+title:  "Word Nerd v1.4.3 Released"
 categories: gamedev
 author: groundh0g
 ---

-[Word Nerd!](https://joehall.net/game-test/) has been updated to reflect the great input that I've received from the early adopters.
+[Word Nerd!](https://games.joehall.net/wordnerd/) has been updated to reflect the great input that I've received from the early adopters.
+And it has been moved to it's new "forever" home.

 ### Version 1.4.3, 12Apr2023